Thomas Francis Meagher: Disappearance

 In the summer of 1867, Meagher traveled to Fort Benton, Montana, to receive a shipment of guns and ammunition sent by General William Tecumseh Sherman for use by the Montana Militia.
 On the way to Fort Benton, the Missouri River terminus for steamboat travel, Meagher fell ill and stopped for six days to recuperate.
 When he reached Fort Benton, he was reportedly still ill.

 Sometime in the early evening of 1 July 1867, Meagher fell overboard from the steamboat G. A. Thompson, into the Missouri River.
 The pilot described the waters as "instant death – water twelve feet deep and rushing at the rate of ten miles an hour."
 His body was never recovered.

 Some believed his death to be suspicious and many theories circulated about his death.
 Early theories included a claim that he was murdered by a Confederate soldier from the war, or by Native Americans.
 In 1913 a man claimed to have carried out the murder of Meagher for the price of $8000, but then recanted.
 In the same vein, American journalist and novelist Timothy Egan, who published a biography of Meagher in 2016, noted that his political nemesis, Wilbur Fisk Sanders, was in Fort Benton at the same time.
-Egan hypothesized that Meagher may have been set up for murder by his Montana political enemies or powerful and still active vigilantes.
+Egan wrote that the ship's captain state that he was sober and ill and hypothesized that Meagher may have been set up for murder by his Montana political enemies or powerful and still active vigilantes.

 In 2008, John T. Hubbell suggested that Meagher had been drinking and fell overboard.
 Other hypotheses included the possibility that he had been weakened by dysentery or that his fall was a suicide.
 A fictionalized account shown on Death Valley Days (1960) had him survive the assassination attempt because his aide had been mistakenly murdered when he accepted one of his trademark cigars; and Meagher used his seeming death as leverage over his political opponents.

 Meagher was survived by his American second wife, Elizabeth "Libby" (née Townsend; 1840–1906).
 He was also survived by his second son by his first wife, Catherine.
-Their first son died as an infant in Tasmania.
-Catherine gave birth to the second son, named Thomas Bennett Meagher, in Ireland after being with Meagher for a time in the United States.
-She died soon after the birth, and their son, whom he would never meet, grew up in Ireland reared by the family of his father.